 There had always been very serious problems at Ashworth.
 Media reports stressed that the patients within were criminally insane or convicted criminals and the arrival of Ian Brady at Park Lane in 1985 after he was transferred from Gartree Prison fuelled the stereotype of the place being full of murdering loonies.
 Ian Brady’s presence at Park Lane from 1985 was certainly convenient for the paedophiles’ friends.
 Brady was handed over to Dafydd’s friends just when Alison Taylor, Mary Wynch and I were producing evidence of very serious criminality in north Wales on the part of Dafydd and the paedophiles’ friends.
 Obviously a news report only had to remind everyone that Ian Brady was in the institution where others were alleging injustice and brutality for allegations of wrongdoing on the part of the Top Doctors to be completely ignored.
 There were murders happening, but what can one expect from folk like Ian Brady.

 The conduct of Ashworth staff (and the staff at its preceding institutions Park Lane and Moss Side) was probably unbelievable to those unacquainted with the institution.
 Most of the ‘nurses’ were members of the POA (Prison Officers Association) and many of them were involved in National Front activity.
 David Mawson and other former members of staff at Ashworth admitted to me that there was a full scale civil war between the Top Doctors, the psychologists and the POA.
 Neither of the three professional groups liked or respected each other and they were all mistreating the patients -many of the ‘nurses’ in the POA were simply thugs.
 Patients were routinely beaten, sexually assaulted as well as psychologically abused and patients who were known to be violent would be ‘accidentally’ left alone with more vulnerable patients with obvious consequences.
 There was an allegation that a patient had been beaten to death by staff and the POA also launched violent attacks on other staff – car tyres were slashed, paint was thrown, fires were set and death threats were sent.
 The targets were well aware that they were under attack by people who were involved in violent racist activity outside of the workplace and were basically frightened of them.
-The Top Doctors and psychologists claimed to be appalled by the POA but regular readers will know that they did not conduct themselves as they should have – they were concealing the abuse of vulnerable people by the mental health services and organised child abuse.
+The Top Doctors and psychologists claimed to be appalled by the POA but regular readers will know that they did not conduct themselves as they should have either – they were concealing the abuse of vulnerable people by the mental health services and organised child abuse.
 They also knew that some of those banged up had not committed the crimes of which they had been accused and were not dangerous as faithfully documented by everyone.

 The first Public Inquiry into Ashworth was requested on 25 April 1991 by William Waldegrave, Secretary of State for Health in John Major’s Gov’t, after a TV documentary screened on 4 March 1991 alleged the serious ill-treatment of patients, including the death of a patient after a beating by staff.
 The Inquiry was Chaired by Louis Blom-Cooper QC.

 Blom-Cooper’s previous included Chairing the Inquiry into the 1984 death of Jasmine Beckford, whilst she was in the care of Brent Social Services.
 Blom-Cooper’s panel included a community medicine specialist and the Assistant Director of Barnardo’s.
 A number of people involved with the North Wales Child Abuse Scandal had been employed by Barnardos.
 Blom-Cooper’s Report was submitted in Dec 1985 and was highly critical of magistrates, teachers, health visitors and in particular social workers.
 He described Jasmine’s death as a ‘predictable and preventable homicide’.
 Blom-Cooper’s Report was submitted to Brent Borough Council and Brent Health Authority.
 I had always assumed that Blom-Cooper had been commissioned by the Gov’t to Chair that Inquiry – he hadn’t, it was Brent Borough Council who appointed him.
-At the time of Jasmine’s death and the submission of Blom-Cooper’s Report, Ken Livingston, the leader of the GLC, was after the nomination for the Labour candidacy of the constituency of Brent East.
+At the time of Jasmine’s death and the submission of Blom-Cooper’s Report, Ken Livingstone, the leader of the GLC, was after the nomination for the Labour candidacy of the constituency of Brent East.
 The sitting MP Reg Freeson was Labour but he was a centrist and Ken was keen to oust him.
 Ken had friends in the constituency and was delighted when he did oust Reg and was elected himself as Labour MP for Brent East in 1987.
 If I know anything about Inquiries, whoever appointed Blom-Cooper will have only appointed him if they were confident that he would say the right things and point the finger at the right people and not at anyone in responsibility who might be severely embarrassed.
 In 1987 Paul Boateng was elected Labour MP for Brent South.
 Boateng had been an executive member of the NCCL whilst it was affiliated to PIE.
 His wife Janet was a social worker and Councillor in Lambeth and was Chair of Lambeth Social Services Committee when Tyra Henry was killed whilst in the care of Lambeth Social Services (see post ‘A Few More Who Might Be Able To Answer Questions’).
 Paul Boateng was working as a solicitor for B.M.
 Birnberg when Birnberg acted for Mary Wynch in her case against Dafydd and the paedophiles’ friends (see post ‘The Mary Wynch Case – Details’).

 Louis Blom-Cooper was a Judge of the Court of Appeal of Jersey and Guernsey, 1988-96.
 In 2006 a major investigation began on Jersey into historical child abuse abuse.
 The allegations centred on the Haut de la Garenne children’s home where, some people alleged, terrible abuse had taken place which may have even included the murder of children.
 A few people were eventually convicted for assaults on children, but like some other recent high profile child abuse investigations, some people alleged that only a fraction of what had gone on had been uncovered whereas other people maintained that ridiculous hysterical allegations had been made.
 The police themselves admitted that the investigation had been ‘a mess’.